English Język polski

 Agricultural University of Poznan

-Abstract: In the study the effect was assessed of sample processing with solutions containing inhibitors of enzymatic browning and tissue softening and sucrose on the quality of minimally processed apples.
+Abstract In the study the effect was assessed of sample processing with solutions containing inhibitors of enzymatic browning and tissue softening and sucrose on the quality of minimally processed apples.
 Ascorbic acid, citric acid, 4-hexylresorcinol, sodium chloride, calcium chloride, sodium lactate, calcium lactate and sucrose were used as inhibitors.
 The application in apple slice processing of a solution containing 1% ascorbic acid, 0.005% 4-hexylresorcinol, 0.5% calcium chloride, 20% sucrose effectively inhibited the browning and softening of apple slices during storage.
 Moreover, it had an advantageous effect on the other sensory attributes, resulting in a product of very high quality.
 A good quality product is obtained using a solution of citric acid and sucrose.

 Keywords: enzymatic browning, softening, inhibitors, apples, minimal processing